 The French have their assorted types of champagne, the Spanish have cava as their sparkling white wine.
-Thanks to the Italians we have prosecco as another sparkling white wine.
+Thanks to the Italians we know what prosecco is – an Italian sparkling white wine.
 The difference between the champagne and prosecco wines is how they get their sparkle.

 Most prosecco is either bubbly or fizzy.
 Italians drink prosecco at any time unlike elsewhere where it is considered an aperitif.

 The Prosecco Hills of Conegliane and Valdiobbiadene have achieved a coveted UNESCO world heritage status since 2019.
 This particular area is supposed to produce the highest quality of prosecco.
 The equivalent of the Grand Cru of the region is from Cartizze.

 From Treviso to Valdobbiadene, the official capital of prosecco, there are vineyards aplenty if you want to go taste testing.

 Toni del Spin (7 Via Inferiore) is a trattoria that has been around since 1880 but there’s nothing old fashioned about this place.
 The menu changes daily reflecting seasonal products.
 Definitely check out the risotto al radicchio at Toni del Spin Treviso which is one of their popular dishes.
 The prosecco is supplied by the Daldin family.

 Ristorante da Pino (23 Piazza dei Signori) is a family-friendly restaurant that has been serving pasta and pizza since 1972.
 Ther are a couple of locations but the Piazza dei Signori can’t be beat for people-watching.